 - Remove from the oven and cool completely on the baking sheet before serving.

-- Store leftover crackers at room temperature.
+- Store leftover crackers at room temperature for up to 1 week.
 If tightly sealed, they’ll lose their crunch.
 Feel free to keep the lid slightly ajar to maintain some crunchiness.

 - Instead of classic yellow cheddar, white cheddar is a wonderful substitute.
 In fact, any medium-hard cheese is great.
 Avoid soft cheeses.